CommUniCate19 Event Success

 “We are delighted with the reaction to the showcase.
 The combination of live meeting room examples, exhibition stands, and seminar sessions proved extremely popular.
 Our sales teams now look forward to continuing the conversations started at the event and helping attendees explore how to translate what they have seen into their particular work environments”.

-CommUniCate19 took place on the 21stNovember at the Pure AV offices in Preston, additional photographs and highlights from the day can be seen here.
+CommUniCate19 took place on the 21stNovember at the Pure AV offices in Preston.
+See the additional photographs and highlights from the day.